Data & Analytics · Mid level · Updated August 2026

 The quiet fear behind every BA hire is adding a person between business and engineering who slows both sides down.
 Your resume needs to preempt it.
 Show conflicts you resolved before build, decisions you accelerated, and moments where your spec was the reason nothing had to be rebuilt.

 Domain vocabulary works the same way.
 A BA resume aimed at banking should sound like banking: origination, servicing, regulatory controls.
 Generic delivery language travels between industries, but the interviews go better when the reviewer already believes you speak theirs.
+One title check before going further: if your output is mostly queries and dashboards rather than requirements and process maps, you're describing the data analyst example's job, and that page will serve you better.

 Put numbers on documents nobody measures